Cascade of Events for Breaking Agreements

 - Starts innocent new secret liaisons.

-- Reverses walls & windows (Shirley Glass).
-Fence between self and partner.
+- Reverses walls & windows (Shirley Glass), building a metaphorical fence between self and partner.

-- Keeping more and more secrets from my partners.
-Deception increases.
+- Keeping more and more secrets from partner, deception increases.

 - Actively turning toward others for needs, seeking what’s not in a relationship.